OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 #### Hardware

 Your Ganglion may have shipped with orange protective cellophane over switches sw1 - sw4.
-Once you've peeled the protective layer off, and flipped the switches to **down** position, they should look like the image below.
-Because we are using the Ganglion to obtain EEG, this step is IMPORTANT.
+After you've peeled the protective layer off, and flipped the switches to **down** position, they will look like the image below.
+Please do not skip this step.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/headband-images/Ganglion_Switch.JPG?raw=true" width="50%" />